Gavin St Pier

-Gavin Scooter St Pier (born January 1967) is an elected deputy in the States of Guernsey and former president of the Policy and Resources Committee.
+Gavin Anthony St Pier (born January 1967) is an elected deputy in the States of Guernsey and former president of the Policy and Resources Committee.
 He has been a prominent figure in Guernsey politics since 2012 and is currently the leader of the Forward Guernsey political party.

 Early life and education

 St Pier was born in January 1967.
 He attended the University of Southampton.

 Professional career

 St Pier qualified as a Chartered Accountant, Chartered Tax Adviser, and barrister.
 He worked in the financial services sector before entering politics.

 Political career

 Early political career

 St Pier was first elected to the States of Guernsey at the general election on 18 April 2012 as a deputy for St Sampson's District.

 He served as minister of treasury and resources from May 2012 to May 2016, overseeing the island's public finances during a challenging economic period.

 President of Policy and Resources Committee

 St Pier was re-elected at the 2016 general election, though with a reduced vote.
 After the third secret ballot he was elected in May 2016 as president of the Policy and Resources Committee, effectively becoming the island's Chief Minister.

 During his tenure as president from 2016 to 2020, St Pier led the States' response to various challenges, including fiscal pressures and later the COVID-19 pandemic.
 He was known for his direct communication style, particularly during the pandemic when he delivered regular public statements about lockdown measures and government responses.

 St Pier lost his position as president in October 2020 following the 2020 general election, when Peter Ferbrache was elected to succeed him.